geneontology/geneontology.github.io/docs/_docs/contributing-go.md

  * Training of new curators will be arranged, if needed, with an existing GOC mentor.

 #### Not enough annotations to justify joining GO?
-* Submitting manual annotations:
-  - [ ] Write a new issue on the [GOC GitHub Annotation Tracker](https://github.com/geneontology/go-annotation/issues).
+* Submit one or just a few manual annotations by adding a new issue on the [GOC GitHub Annotation Tracker](https://github.com/geneontology/go-annotation/issues).
 Each of your annotations should include at least one key literature references (PMIDs) in support of your assertions.
 Please state whether or not regular updates will be submitted about this annotation.

 #### Automated Annotations
 If your group is interested in generating a large number of automated/electronic annotations, please be aware that InterPro2GO is the only source of [IEAs, Inferred from Electronic Annotation](http://wiki.geneontology.org/index.php/Inferred_from_Electronic_Annotation_(IEA)) recognized by the GOC.
 Please submit your transcripts or other data to UniProt, and they will automatically generate IEAs from your data.